burtonsamograd/anser/README.md

 ----------------------------------------------

-Boolean Propagator Networks allow for the bi-directional computation of mathematiacal functions.
+Boolean Propagator Networks allow for the bi-directional computation of mathematical functions.
 This means that you can define an equation one way, and compute any of it's variables from it's other variables, like a Farenheit to Celcius convertor: